vinayhpl/k8s/README.md

 # Kube Master (Control Plane)

 # API server
-Its a Kube master or control plane communication component which exposes REST API to communicate between control plane and data plane.
+Its a communication component in Kube master or control plane  which exposes REST API to communicate between control plane and data plane.
 Control Plane Components such as

 sceduler